BHAGAVAD GITA

-Wisdom can’t be simply defined as having knowledge, experience or quality of being wise.
+Wisdom can’t be defined as knowledge, experience, or the quality of being wise.
 It is more than the sum of these essential aspects.
-It takes patience, calmness, and positivity towards the situations happening around you to master wisdom.
-The question simply arises that how Yoga can lead us towards the path of wisdom.
+To master wisdom, one must be patient, calm, and optimistic about the situations around them.
+The question arises of how Yoga can lead us toward wisdom.

-According to experts, the wisdom is defined as a great sense of understanding for recognizing the truth, and making a decision with intellectual power.
-It requires common sense, good judging strength, and experience of adapting situations accordingly.
-Yoga is a great ancient activity and during its sessions, people learn about becoming a wise person in life.
+According to experts, wisdom is a deep understanding that allows one to recognize the truth and make decisions with intellectual power.
+It requires common sense, good judgment, and experience adapting to situations accordingly.
+Yoga is an ancient activity; people learn to become wise during sessions.

-A term called Jnana (wisdom or knowledge) in Yoga is considered the most difficult paths in this ancient activity.
-It requires great strength for sustaining determination and intellect.
-In Jnana yoga, a person learns to know the actual strength of his/her own mind by analyzing the thought process, reach of the thinkability and identification with its ego.
+Jnana (wisdom or knowledge) in Yoga is considered one of the most challenging paths in this ancient activity.
+It requires great strength to sustain determination and intellect.
+In Jnana yoga, a person learns to know the strength of their mind by analyzing the thought process, the reach of the thinkability, and identification with the ego.

 While explaining Yoga in the Bhagavad Gita, Lord Krishna explains the concept of being wise and characterizes it into two main concepts: